 Find information on applying for housing, starting your own business, accessing local services, and much more.

 Principals of the Covenant

 The Armed Forces Community Covenant is a voluntary statement of mutual support between a civilian community and its local Armed Forces Community.
 It is intended to complement the Armed Forces Covenant, which outlines the moral obligation between the Nation, the Government and the Armed Forces at the local level.

 The purpose of this Community Covenant is to encourage support for the Armed Forces Community working and residing in Gravesham and to recognise and remember the sacrifices made by members of the Armed Forces Community, particularly those who have given the most.
 This includes serving Service personnel and Service veterans, their families, and their widow(er)s in Gravesham.

 For Gravesham Borough Council, the Community Covenant presents an opportunity to bring its knowledge, experience and expertise to bear on providing help and advice to members of the Armed Forces Community.
 It also presents an opportunity to build upon existing good work on other initiatives.

 For the Armed Forces Community, the Community Covenant encourages the integration of Service life into civilian life and encourages members of the Armed Forces Community to help their local community.

 Aims of the Covenant

 The Armed Forces Community Covenant complements the principles of the Armed Forces Covenant, which defines the enduring general principles that should govern the relationship between the Nation, the Government and the Armed Forces Community.

-The scheme is intended to be a two-way arrangement and members of the Armed Forces Community are encouraged to do as much as they can to support their community and promote activity which integrates the Service community into civilian life.
+The scheme is intended to be a two-way arrangement.
+Members of the Armed Forces Community are encouraged to do as much as they can to support their community and promote activity that integrates the Service community into civilian life.

 Employer recognition scheme